How to Make Shopify Store Faster?

 Implement code minification

-Code minification is a process of deleting white spaces in the CSS and JS code which make files smaller and faster to load.
+Code minification is a process of deleting white spaces in the CSS and JS code during the headless Shopify development, which makes files smaller and faster to load.
 These spaces are only for humans to make code more readable.
 Browsers, on the other hand, to read the code correctly whether it has white spaces or not.

 There are two ways to minify the code: